meteorhacks/meteorhacks.github.io/_posts/2013-08-09-how-meteor-uses-node.md

 ## So what's the solution?

+Follow these steps.

 1. Bundle your app, inside the machine (or server) where you need to run your app.
 2. Use the node binary, used by Meteor

 Doing that, we can avoid re-installing binary NPM modules  after the bundling process.
 We will be using the same node version used by Meteor and as a result, we can expect the same behavior as if it was running on the dev machine.

-Solution #1 seems OK.
+Step #1 seems OK.
 But how about #2?
 How do I find the node version used by Meteor?

 I've 2 answers: One short and one long.
 Let's start with the short one.
 Life's too short for long answers.